-This country-specific Q&A provides an overview to Construction laws and regulations that may occur in China.
+This country-specific Q&A provides an overview of Construction laws and regulations applicable in China.

 Is your jurisdiction a common law or civil law jurisdiction?

 China is a civil law jurisdiction.

 What are the key statutory/legislative obligations relevant to construction and engineering projects?